daywbdb/devops-knowledgebase/guide/ssh_without_passwd.md

 ssh without password
 ====================
-1. When ssh to server, username/password is insecure.
-Brute login
+1. When ssh to server, username/password is insecure. env would be vulnerable to brute force login.
 2. If members leaving the team, we will have to reset OS password.

 This is quite painful.